 However, the basic formula is not enough while doing complex subtraction.
 In such cases, we have to subtract cell values based on specific criteria.
 Let’s go to the article to see some examples of criteria based on which we will deduct values.

-3 Examples to Subtract in Excel Based on Criteria
+How to Subtract in Excel Based on Criteria: 3 Suitable Examples

 1. Subtraction of Excel Data Based on Empty Cell